Athletes in Schools

 OVERVIEW

-Through educational programs, focused dialogues, and awards, the Institute leverages the power of sports to unite people around positive sports values and to bridge civic differences through sports.
+The Rose Bowl Institute champions sportsmanship, leadership, and citizenship.
+Through educational programs, engaging discussions, and recognition awards, the Institute harnesses the power of sports to unite people around positive values and bridge civic differences.

 Sportsmanship Citizenship